lenmetson/lenmetson/README.md

 ## 👨 About me

 My name is Len and I am a third year BSc Politics Student at LSE.
 I am interested in political behaviour, social movements, persuasion and data science methods.
-My pronouns are he/him.